 On the floor out in front of the turntable were four more examples of the new Cortina.
 Two Deluxes, one fitted with the Borg-Warner automatic transmission, another Super and a 2 door GT too.
 In the demonstration park outside, Ford had ten of their cars available for test drives including four new Cortinas.
 All of these were fitted with the optional accessories of push button radio, over riders and wheel trims.

-Ford were not the only ones to be showing the brand new Cortina at the 1966 British International Motor Show, as over the other side of the show hall on stand 173 were Crayford Auto Developments.
-They had three cars on display, one of them a Cortina convertible finished in the new Blue Mink metallic paint with a white hood and black interior upholstery.
+Ford were not the only ones to be showing the brand new Cortina at the 1966 British International Motor Show, for over the other side of the show hall for the very first time were Crayford Auto Developments.
+On stand 173 Crayford had three cars on display, one of them a Cortina convertible finished in the new Blue Mink metallic paint with a white hood and black interior upholstery.

 Thanks to the connections Crayford founders David McMullan and Jeffery Smith had made through their work producing MkI Cortina Convertibles they had discovered earlier that the MkII was on its way.
 They arranged to meet with Terry Beckett in the hope of getting their hands on one straight away.
 To their great surprise he agreed though he couldn’t let them have a finished car – a shell would be pulled from the Dagenham production line and because of the embargo surrounding the new model it would all have to be done in complete secrecy.